grab/engineering-blog/_posts/2024-10-30-reduced-memory-cpu-usage-grabx-sdk.md

   </figure>
 </div>

-### Creation of separate JSON files for each configuration
+### Create separate JSON files for each configuration

 Our proposal also included creating a separate JSON file for each configuration in a service.
 Previously, all data was stored in a single JSON file housed in an AWS S3 bucket, which supported a maximum of 3,500 write/update requests and 5,500 read requests per second.